 - Create “board lists” so that you can schedule your pin(s) to MULTIPLE group boards at the same time (or in intervals).

-- Maximize your reach and measure your success with in-depth insights which would be otherwise unknown.
+- Maximize your reach and measure your success with in-depth insights that would be otherwise unknown.

 - Participate in “Tailwind Tribes” which is essentially a group board within tailwind.